Green County, Kentucky

 Green County is a county located in the U.S. state of Kentucky.
-Its county seat is Greensburg.
+Its county seat and only municipality is Greensburg.
 Green was a prohibition or dry county until 2015.

 History

 Green County was formed in 1792 from portions of Lincoln and Nelson Counties.
 Green was the 16th Kentucky county in order of formation.
 The county is named for Revolutionary War hero General Nathanael Greene, but the reason why the final E is missing is unknown.

 Three courthouses have served Green County.
 In 1804, a brick building replaced an earlier log structure, and while no longer operational, it stands in the Downtown Greensburg Historic District as the oldest courthouse building in the commonwealth.
 The present courthouse dates from 1931.